Enricrypto/vault-contract/README.md

 Requirements Recap:
-1) Use ERC-4626 as the base vault structure (OpenZeppelin’s implementation).
+1) Use ERC-4626 as the base vault structure (OpenZeppelin’s implementation).✅
-2) Override the deposit, withdraw, and totalAssets functions to interact with Aave’s ETHx market.
+2) Override the deposit, withdraw, and totalAssets functions to interact with Aave’s ETHx market. ✅
-3) The vault should handle ETH wrapping (since ETH needs to be wrapped into WETH for Aave).
+3) The vault should handle ETH wrapping (since ETH needs to be wrapped into WETH for Aave).✅
-4) Interact with Aave's Pool contract to deposit and withdraw assets.
+4) Interact with Aave's Pool contract to deposit and withdraw assets. ✅

 ## Foundry